bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;I&rsquo;m sure I can think of a few ways&rdquo; Tess responded with a smirk.
 Somehow coming from her, it didn&rsquo;t sound as creepy as it typically did from nobles attempting to grope her during a feast.
 Veronica&rsquo;s breath hitched.

 Veronica then took a deep breath, and took another swig of the brandy in her tankard.
-She was half expecting it to be empty, but Tess had been dutifuly ensuring that her tankard remained full. &ldquo;I don&rsquo;t want to go home, and deal with my siblings right now.&rdquo; She could see the empathy in Tess&rsquo;s caring brown eyes, with smile lines, and long lashes, that fluttered with a kind smile.
+She was half expecting it to be empty, but Tess had been dutifully ensuring that her tankard remained full. &ldquo;I don&rsquo;t want to go home, and deal with my siblings right now.&rdquo; She could see the empathy in Tess&rsquo;s caring brown eyes, with smile lines, and long lashes, that fluttered with a kind smile.

 Rubbing the scar along the left side of her face, Veronica remembered that this morning&rsquo;s encounter should not hurt.
 It shouldn&rsquo;t feel worse than the encounter with hot kitchen knife.
 But somehow it was.
 She did not want to think about this morning.
 Before she could even stop herself, she felt her hand in the back of the barmaid&rsquo;s head, and brought her lips closer to her own.
 The feeling of soft lips, and a round cheek felt like bliss.
 Veronica did not know what amount of her boldness was due to the brandy.
 Veronica&rsquo;s mind went blank.
 Tess tasted like brandy and happiness.